Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Everything is figureoutable

-One day she found her mom fixing a tiny radio shaped like an orange.
+One day young Marie found her fixing a tiny radio shaped like an orange.

-It lay in twenty pieces on the kitchen table — no manual, no training.
+It lay in twenty pieces on the table — no manual, no training.

-"Everything is figureoutable," her mom said — then put it back together.
+"Everything is figureoutable," her mom said — and put it back together.

 🚗 The steps